TOAST-DOCS/TOAST-Cloud/en/toast-sdk/iap-ios.md

 ```

-## TOAST IAP Class Reference
+## NHN Cloud IAP Class Reference

 ### ToastIAPConfiguration

-IAP configuration information which is used as a parameter for the TOAST IAP initialization method.
+IAP configuration information which is used as a parameter for the NHN Cloud IAP initialization method.

 ```objc
 @interface ToastIAPConfiguration : NSObject <NSCoding, NSCopying>